 This is one of my favorite classic Valentine’s Day Crafts for little kids and toddlers.
-It’s simple for toddlers , fun for older kids and is gorgeous no matter how you do it.
-I also love that working with eye droppers requires some great fine motor and coordination skills so it’s more than just a pretty craft !
+This heart craft is simple for toddlers, fun for older kids, and is gorgeous no matter how you do it.
+I also love that working with eye droppers requires some great fine motor and coordination skills so it’s more than just a pretty craft!

 - Gather your materials.
-You will need some coffee filters ( 2 per heart) , ribbon, markers, double stick tape, scissors ( ours are pinking shears) , eye dropper, water, dish, something to protect your table and something absorbent like paper towels or a old cloth towel.
+You will need some coffee filters ( 2 per heart), ribbon, markers, double stick tape, scissors ( ours are pinking shears) , an eye dropper, water, a dish, something to protect your table, and something absorbent like paper towels or an old cloth towel.

 - Start by cutting your coffee filters but folding them.
 I love using pinking shears because they make it that much prettier.